-Of course, it's not possible for the federal funds rate to go below zero, which is about where we've put it for the past three years.
-But that doesn't mean that we are out of ammunition.
-We've created new ways to stimulate the economy.
-For example, we've purchased over one-and-a-half trillion dollars of longer-term securities issued by the U.S. government and mortgage agencies.
+So the Fed has had to look for alternative or "unconventional" ways to stimulate the economy.
+For example, we've purchased over one-and-three-quarters trillion dollars of longer-term securities issued by the U.S. government and mortgage agencies.

 This policy works through the law of supply and demand.
-When we buy large quantities of securities, we increase demand for those securities.
-Higher demand equals lower interest rates.
+When we buy large quantities of securities, we increase demand for those securities, which causes their prices to rise.
+This translates into lower interest rates.
 As the yields on longer-term Treasury securities come down, other longer-term interest rates also tend to fall.
 That reduces the cost of borrowing on everything from mortgages to corporate debt.
 Our securities purchases are an important reason why longer-term interest rates are at or near post-World War II lows.